HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 - AI-assisted decoders
 - Club-level custom metadata

-Any new functionality fits cleanly under `extended`.
+Any new functionality fits cleanly under `spot.extended`.

 ---

 ## 10. Summary

-- All message types follow the same envelope: root object + extended block
+- All message types follow a stable envelope per type.
-- DX Spots use a minimal spot block and an extensible extended block.
+- DX Spots use a minimal spot object and an extensible spot.extended block.
 - Chat, Weather, Satellite, and System messages follow similar patterns.
 - The model is intentionally simple to generate and highly extensible.

-For specialized details about DX spots, see the companion document [DX Spot Schema](protocol/dx-spot-schema.md)
+For specialized details about DX spots, see the companion document [DX spot schema](protocol/dx-spot-schema.md)